sopra-fs24-group-03/sopra-fs24-group-03-server/README.md

 4. **Deployment to Google Cloud with GitHub Actions**: The server is deployed to Google Cloud using GitHub Actions.
 Ensure your GitHub repository is set up with appropriate GitHub Actions workflows for deployment.
 Push your changes to the repository, and the deployment workflow will automatically build and deploy the server to Google Cloud.

-Make sure to configure your GitHub Actions workflow to handle the deployment process according to your project's requirements.

 ## Roadmap